 Eco-Cycle is one of the oldest and largest nonprofit recyclers in the country.
 They process our recyclables, provide zero waste education for our community, run the Center for Hard-to-Recycle Materials (CHaRM) and much more.

-The city has partnered with company DeliverZero (previously known as Repeater) to keep takeout containers out of the landfill.
+The city has partnered with DeliverZero (previously known as Repeater) to help local restaurants and diners skip disposables.
 Diners can request reusable to-go containers when ordering takeout or delivery from participating businesses.

 Community Cycles Tire Recycling